 With this being said if you're not a believer of God there are a lot of other places to take your child.
 It doesn't always have to be a church function.
 In fact I took my children to a few of these places.
 But I was always with them, they were never without supervision.

 8. Craft night

-10. There are a lot of options and local attractions to go to making it fun for the whole family.
+10. There are a lot of options and local attractions to go to, making it fun for the entire family.

 Safety Is Important

 - If you are out at night make sure that your child is wearing a safety reflector.